dotnet/wpf/.github/ISSUE_TEMPLATE/bug_report.md

 * .NET Core Version: (e.g. 3.0 Preview1, or daily build number, use `dotnet --info`)
 * Windows version: (`winver`)
-* Does the bug reproduce also in WPF for .NET Framework 4.8?: Yes/No
+* Does the bug reproduce also in WPF for .NET Framework 4.8 on Windows?: Yes/No

  <!-- Read https://github.com/dotnet/wpf/blob/master/Documentation/issue-guide.md -->